pyta-uoft/website/index.md

 ### Redefined builtin (W0622) {#W0622}

-This error occurs when you are trying to redefine a built-in function, constant, class, or exception.
+This error occurs when we are trying to redefine a built-in function, constant, class, or exception.

 ~~~~ {include="W0622_redefined_builtin"}
 ~~~~